renatamoon/isis_api/README.md

 ## <a> 🔴 QUERY PARAMS </a>

-- search tracks by city pass the query param: `city`
+- search tracks by city, pass the query param: `city`
-- search tracks by latitude and longitude, pass the query params: `latitude`, `longitude`
+- search tracks by latitude and longitude, pass the query params: `latitude` & `longitude`

 <hr>